claritylab/lucida/README.md

 1) Extract the Wikipedia index in the top directory:
 $ tar xzvf wiki_indri_index.tar.gz

-2) Point the index folder to the correct path in SIRIUS_ROOT/openephyra/scripts/OpenEphyraServer.sh
+2) Point the index folder to the correct path in SIRIUS_ROOT/openephyra/scripts/OpenEphyraServer.sh.

-3) Run the QA service
+3) Run the QA service:
 $ ./start-qa-server.sh

 You should see this log: